The “Other Gymnastics” Slowly Catching On

 ``No athlete has to be so fully conditioned, head-to-toe,″ she said. ``Everything’s got to be strong.″

-Slowly, though, rhythmic gymnastics is gaining popularity.
-The Olympic trials are being televised, and nearly 3,000 people were in the Wang Center on Wednesday as Davis won the individual competition and a spot on the Olympic team.
+It has taken time, but rhythmic gymnastics is gaining popularity in the United States.
+The Olympic trials are being televised, and nearly 3,000 people were in the Wang Center on Wednesday as two-time national champion Jessica Davis won the individual competition and a spot on the Olympic team.

-Having the Olympics in the United States will give the sport added recognition, as will the introduction of the team competition, Nelson said.
+Having the Olympics in the United States will give the sport added recognition.
+The introduction of the group event will help, too, since Americans tend to like team sports more, Nelson said.